InfernoIntercative/LegacyVortox/README.md

    ./build/bin/Vortox
    ```

-# Contributing 🤝
+# Contributing

 If you want to contribute to Vortox, feel free to open a pull request or an issue.
-Before contributing, make sure your code is well-documented and follows the project's conventions. 📄
+Before contributing, make sure your code is well-documented and follows the project's conventions.

-# License 📜
+# License

-This project is licensed under the Vortox License - see the LICENSE file for details.
+This project is licensed under the MIT License

-# DevLog 📜
+# Dev log

-This is my Dev Log, [here!](devlog.MD)
+This is my dev log, [here!](devlog.MD)

-# Contact 📬
+# Contact

 - Company: Inferno Interactive
 - Email: support@infernointeractive.win